takluyver/pynsist/doc/examples.rst

 - `Spreads <https://github.com/jbaiter/spreads/tree/windows>`_ is a book scanning tool, including a tkinter configuration system and a local webserver.
 Its use of pynsist (see ``buildmsi.py``) includes working with setuptools info files.
+- `InnStereo <https://github.com/tobias47n9e/innsbruck-stereographic>`_ is a GTK 3
+  application for geologists.
+Besides pygi, it uses numpy and matplotlib.